Procurement Automation Benefits and ROI: From Day One

 For CPOs watching from the sidelines, this is the inflection point worth tracking.
 Freight procurement is a high-volume, data-rich, repetitive process, exactly where AI agents generate the fastest and most measurable ROI.

-What the ROI Data Actually Shows
+What the Early Deployment Data Shows

 Efficiency Gains Beyond Headcount